prij/silverstripe-installer/README.md

 A Bash script that runs `composer create-project silverstripe/installer` and then prompts you to configure the `.env` file interactively for the following:

+- Project directory (leave empty to install in current directory)
 - Database class, server, name, username, and password
 - Admin username and password
 - Environment type (dev/test/live)